Daweet/Daweet.github.io/_posts/2020-05-12-Gravity-Train.md

 This simple result entails with it an important interesting information, it. reveals that as you go to the center of the earth the acceleration becomes smaller and smaller.
-Using the acceleration of Eq. ([eq:two]), the gravitational force at distance $r$ can also be calculated as
+Using the acceleration of Eq. ([eq:two]), the gravitational force at distance $$r$$ can also be calculated as

 $$\begin{aligned}
  F &= -mg_r\\